 What Keywords Does My Website Rank For?

 This post follows a recent article discussing how many hits your website gets.
-This time we take a look at what keywords or search terms your website actually ranks for and how you can find out.
-After all, your website rank will determine if you get found in the search engines and how much search traffic you get.
+This time we take a look at what keywords or search terms your website actually ranks for in search engines and how you can find out.
+After all, where you rank in search engines, i.e. where you rank in traditional Google and Bing searches, will determine how much organic traffic you get.
+If search engines are important to you, you need to know what you rank for and in what position (and possibly more importantly what you don’t rank for!).

-FYI, we might call them keywords but Google refers to them as queries.
+FYI, we might call them keywords but Google often refers to them as queries.

-First off, let’s decide which search engine we’re talking about.
-According to Statcounter Google UK commanded a whopping 93.5% of the search engine market as of April 2021.
-Bing came in a long way second at 3.8%, Yahoo 1.5%, Duck Duck Go 0.7%, and Ecosia 0.31% leaving little room for ‘others’.
+First off, a quick word about search engines.
+According to Statcounter Google UK commanded a whopping 92% of the search engine market as of October 2025.
+Bing came in a long way second at 4.7%, Yahoo 1.5%, Duck Duck Go 0.7%, and Ecosia 0.27% leaving little room for ‘others’.

-So we’re largely concerned with Google though we will be discussing Bing as well below.
+So we’re largely concerned with Google though we will be discussing Bing as well.

 Source: StatCounter Global Stats – Search Engine Market Share